UPMC Physician Resources

 - Bluestone CD, Swarts JD.
 Human evolutionary history: consequences for the pathogenesis of otitis media.
 Otolaryngol Head Neck Surg 2010; 143(6):739-44.

-Dr. Bluestone has no relationships with proprietary entities producing healthcare goods or services.
+Dr. Bluestone has no relevant relationships with proprietary entities producing healthcare goods or services.

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.